 Gabrielle Chanel was quite superstitious.
 Mysterious symbols, lining figures and talismans which Mademoiselle easily introduced into new collections, thereby prescribing them in the historical code of her House, saved her from frequent fears, complex circumstances and blows of fate.
 Les Talismans de Chanel Haute Joaillerie collection is just about them.

 This time round there were no feathers and lions.
-As a leitmotif, a four-leafed clover was chosen, as a protected amulet ascribed by those as far back as the druids.
-It is caught in monochrome diamond necklaces, bright colored rings and stylized brooch-insignias.
+As a leitmotif, a four-leafed clover was chosen.
+It was described as a protected amulet by those as far back as the druids.
+The motif is caught in monochrome diamond necklaces, bright colored rings and stylized brooch-insignias.
 Camellia, a laconic, odorless flower, which the English dandies pinned on lapels of jackets, is also reflected in some pieces.

-In the forms, ornaments and manner of Les Talismans de Chanel, there is the influence of the Sicilian Duke Fulco di Verdura, who invented the famous pair of cuffs for Mademoiselle.
-Necklaces, consisting mainly of rhythmic links, are crowned with large medallions, and massive bracelets tightly cover the wrists.
+In the forms, ornaments and manner of Les Talismans de Chanel, there is the influence of the Sicilian Duke Fulco di Verdura.
+It was he who invented the famous pair of cuffs for Mademoiselle.
+Necklaces, consisting mainly of rhythmic links, are crowned with large medallions.
+And massive bracelets tightly cover the wrists.
 Year after year, repeating the themes, Chanel designers and jewelers denote codes all the more clearly, not forgetting about the traditional Parisian quality.
-And although the Haute Joaillerie «title» implies the appearance on special occasions, most of the items can easily be worn throughout the day — for example, the aforementioned «Solaire» set or the Byzantine-mosaic «Charismatique» sautoir — they will surely bring good luck.
+And although the Haute Joaillerie «title» implies the appearance on special occasions, most of the items can easily be worn throughout the day.
+For example, the aforementioned «Solaire» set or the Byzantine-mosaic «Charismatique» sautoir — they will surely bring good luck.